 What role do botnets play?

-The advancement of botnet (a network of computers used to accelerate malicious processes) card testing enters new realms of destruction.2 Unlike manual testing—which is time consuming and labor intensive—fraudsters can program networks of compromised computers (botnets) to run thousands of transactions at a time.
+The advancement of botnet technology in recent years has allowed card testing to grow exponentially.3 Unlike manual testing—which is time consuming and labor intensive—fraudsters can program networks of compromised computers (botnets) to run thousands of transactions at a time.

-Botnets can rack of thousands of dollars in transaction fees in a matter of minutes.
-And the unsuspecting business is left holding the bill.
+The velocity of these fraudulent transactions can rack up thousands of dollars in transaction fees in a matter of minutes, leaving the unsuspecting business holding the bill.
 Not to mention serious brand damage and a major tax on their time and resources.

 Who’s at risk?

-Businesses and organization that don’t sell a physical good tend to be particularly vulnerable because they assume fraud isn’t a worry—the fraudsters know this and deliberately target them as a result.
+Businesses and organizations that don’t sell a physical good tend to be particularly vulnerable because they assume fraud isn’t a worry—the fraudsters know this and deliberately target them as a result.
 Take nonprofits for example.
-Since many nonprofit donation pages collect little information from donors and fail to place minimum limits for giving, they provide an ideal environment for card testing.4
+Since many nonprofit donation pages collect little information from donors, and fail to place minimum limits for giving, they provide an ideal environment for card testing and other types of fraud.5

 How can businesses and nonprofits protect themselves?